Battle of Badr: Background

 After the Hijra (migration to Medina) in 622 CE, the population of Medina chose Muhammad to be the leader of the community.
 Muhammad's followers decided to raid the caravans of the Meccans as they passed by Medina.

-This decision was taken in response to the Meccans persecution of the Muslims and their forceful seizing of Muslim land and property following the Hijra.
-In early 624, a caravan of the Quraysh led by Abu Sufyan ibn Harb carrying wealth and goods from the Levant was returning to Mecca.
-Knowing of the threat of Muhammad's growing influence in the region, Abu Sufyan routinely sent spies to check on Muhammad and warn him of any Muslim movement in the area.
+In early 624, a caravan of the Quraysh led by Abu Sufyan ibn Harb carrying wealth and goods from the Levant (possibly Gaza) was returning to Mecca.
+It was carrying merchandise worth 50,000 dinars and guarded by 70 men.
+The caravan was extraordinarily large, possibly because several smaller caravans may have grouped together for safety.
+All the leading Meccan financiers had a share in this trading venture, and thus had a strong interest in it returning.

+Muhammad learned of the caravan and decided to intercept it for two reasons.
+First, was the continuation of the policy to recover wealth from the Quraysh, as the Quraysh had confiscated Muslims' properties in Mecca after the hijrah.
+Secondly, a successful attack would impress the Meccans and could act as a deterrent against a future attack on Medina.

+Abu Sufyan sent word to Mecca that the caravan was in danger, asking for reinforcements to cover the caravan as it passed by Medina.
+Traditional Muslim sources write that Abu Sufyan's spies had informed him of Muslim preparations to attack, a view accepted by Ramadan.
+But Watt writes given that it took the Meccan army a week to get to Badr, Abu Sufyan must have sent his request before the Muslim preparations began.
+Watt points out Abu Sufyan was "one of the most astute men in Mecca" and must have anticipated the Muslim attack.

 Muhammad had gathered a small expeditionary force of around 300 men to intercept the caravan.
 Abu Sufyan's spies informed him of the Muslims' plot to ambush his caravan.
 Fearing the loss of wealth that was imminent, Abu Sufyan sent the messenger Damdam bin 'Amr al-Ghifari to the Quraish.
 Damdam, upon his arrival at the Ka'bah, cut off the nose and ears of his camel, turned its saddle upside down, tore off his shirt and cried:"O Quraish!
 Your merchandise!
 It is with Abu Sufyan.
 The caravan is being intercepted by Muhammad and his companions.
 I cannot say what would have happened to them.
 Help!
 Help!"Abu Sufyan had rerouted his caravan toward the Red Sea and escaped the Muslim threat by Damdam's arrival at Mecca.